garybernhardt/selecta/README.md

 ## Use with Vim

 There's no actual vim plugin yet.
 It may not end up needing one; we'll see.
-For now, you can just stick this in your .vimrc:
+For now, you can just stick the code below in your .vimrc to invoke Selecta with `<leader>f` (this will be `\f` unless you've changed your leader).
+Note that Selecta has to run in a terminal by its nature, so this Vim example will not work in graphical Vims like MacVim.

 ```vimscript
 " Run a given vim command on the results of fuzzy selecting from a given shell